Rose Durban

 Chrissie Johnston

-As a parent, Chrissie loves to be outside with her children and is passionate about the benefits of outdoor learning.
-She holds a degree in Experimental Psychology and continues to be fascinated by how children learn.
+I have two children; an older son who is now at secondary school having spent seven years at Beckley School and a daughter still at the school.
+As a parent, I love to be outside with my children and am passionate about the benefits of outdoor learning.
+I hold a degree in Experimental Psychology and continue to be fascinated by how children learn and reflective about the mental health challenges faced by children.

 Paul Redstone

-Paul joined the Genesis Federation in December 2020 and has lived in Cripps Corner since 1990.
-He graduated in Natural Sciences/Physics at Cambridge then worked at Logica, a computer software company.
-In 1989 he become co-owner of a pharmaceutical services company based in Battle which analysed clinical trials, working for most of the major drug companies.
+I joined the Genesis Federation in December 2020 and have lived in Cripps Corner since 1990.
+I graduated in Natural Sciences/Physics at Cambridge and then worked at Logica, a computer software company.
+In 1989 I become co-owner of a pharmaceutical services company based in Battle which analysed clinical trials, working for most of the major drug companies.
 The company grew to nearly 100 staff then merged with a US company.
-In 1997 he started a software company based in Bodiam then Tonbridge, which he sold in 2011, since when he has worked as a freelance computer consultant before retiring.
+In 1997 I started a software company based in Bodiam then Tonbridge, which I sold in 2011, since then I worked as a freelance computer consultant before retiring.

-In May 2021, Paul was elected to East Sussex County Council, as member for Northern Rother which includes Peasmarsh and Beckley schools.
+In May 2021, I was elected to East Sussex County Council, as member for Northern Rother which includes Peasmarsh and Beckley schools.

-Paul was a governor of Vinehall School for 13 years until 2019, concentrating on financial planning, strategy and key staff appointments.
-He was educated in the state system and with his mother, wife and two of his children as teachers has a long interest in education!
-He believes strongly in the ability of education to give opportunities to all children to achieve their maximum potential, not only academically but in the life skills necessary to become fulfilled in this changing world.
-He is also involved in a number of local and national charities.
+I was a governor for an independent school for 13 years, concentrating on financial planning, strategy and key staff appointments.
+I was educated in the state system and with my mother, wife and two of my children as teachers have a long interest in education!
+I believe strongly in the ability of education to give opportunities to all children to achieve their maximum potential, not only academically but in the life skills necessary to become fulfilled in this changing world.
+I am also involved in a number of local and national charities.